AshkanAbd/ChartCreator/README.md

 # ChartCreator

-Enter your info in info.json file.
+Enter your info in info.json file then put info.json and executable jar file in same folder.